kellie-cat/dental-quiz/README.md

 Many issues were discovered and resolved throughout the project.

 1. Trial and error and patience are key for JavaScript.
 Many times I tried many lines of code that did not work.
 I learned to just keep trying.
-2. Issue: I thought I had correctly programmed the correct and incorrect scores to increment... only to discover the incorrect score kept going up if the user clicked on the wrong answer again.
+2. **Issue**: I thought I had correctly programmed the correct and incorrect scores to increment... only to discover the incorrect score kept going up if the user clicked on the wrong answer again.
-   Cause: The answer buttons were still able to be clicked and the event listenter kept calling the relevant increment score functions when they were clicked.
+   **Cause**: The answer buttons were still able to be clicked and the event listenter kept calling the relevant increment score functions when they were clicked.
-   Solution: I fixed this issue by disabling the incorrect buttons once they were pressed, when the next question button is pressed, all buttons become active again.
+   **Solution**: I fixed this issue by disabling the incorrect buttons once they were pressed, when the next question button is pressed, all buttons become active again.
-3. Issue: I wanted to highlight the feedback area when it was given, and tried to add animation.
+3. **Issue**: I wanted to highlight the feedback area when it was given, and tried to add animation.
 This proved difficult.
-   Cause: I am not familiar with frameworks and libraries yet and hope to learn more in the future.
+   **Cause**: I am not familiar with frameworks and libraries yet and hope to learn more in the future.
-   Solution: I eventually settled on a simpler CSS animation and added JavaScript frameworks and libraries to my learning goals.
+   **Solution**: I eventually settled on a simpler CSS animation and added JavaScript frameworks and libraries to my learning goals.
-4. Issue: The index.html page returned a JavaScript error during testing.
+4. **Issue**: The index.html page returned a JavaScript error during testing.
-   Cause: The index.html page does not have the relevant HTML elements for the JavaScript to run.
+   **Cause**: The index.html page does not have the relevant HTML elements for the JavaScript to run.
-   Solution: I used an If statement to set the JavaScript to only run on the quiz.html URL.
+   **Solution**: I used an If statement to set the JavaScript to only run on the quiz.html URL.
 This in turn caused an issue...
-5. Issue: The testing URL and the deployed URL are not the same!
+5. **Issue**: The testing URL and the deployed URL are not the same!
 So the JavaScript did not run for testing if I set the URL as the deployed page.
-   Cause: Murphy's law.
+   **Cause**: Murphy's law.
-   Solution: I pushed the If statement to make sure it worked.
+   **Solution**: I pushed the If statement to make sure it worked.
 Then commented it out until the final save.
 Which in turn caused another issue...
-6. Issue: The need to remember to uncomment the code at the final save.
+6. **Issue**: The need to remember to uncomment the code at the final save.
-   Cause: My memory.
+   **Cause**: My memory.
 Or lack of.
-   Solution: A reminder!
+   **Solution**: A reminder!
 A reminder handwritten in my notebook, in CAPS above the commented out code, on my wall calendar and in my phone calendar app!
 In amongst all the other reminders, this is a foolproof solution!
+7. **Issue**: The disabling of the already tried incorrect answers was inconsistent.
+   **Cause**: After much testing, I worked out that the function disableIncorrectRef which called elements by class name 'active', only worked on the first element it found with the class name active.
+So if I clicked the 3rd button 1st, it was disabled, and either of the 1st or 2nd would also be correctly disabled.
+However, if the 1st button was clicked and disabled, then the 2nd or 3rd buttons would remain active.
+   **Solution**: I tried to add 'disabled' as a class and then set pointer-events: none.
+However this was not ideal, as it also meant the cursor: not-allowed effect did not work.
+I decided to add an attribute of disabled to the button with the event listener.
+This was already removed by the nextQuestion function.

 ### Known Bugs